yahoo/proxy-verifier/README.md

 input replay files.
 If the user would like the client to automatically repeat this set a number of times, they can provide the `--repeat` option.
 The argument takes the number of times the client should replay the entire dataset.

 This is a client-side only option.

+#### --run-continuously

+Run the set of sessions in the input replay files in an infinite loop.
+Passing this option can be thought of as `--repeat` with a value of infinity.

+This is a client-side only option.